-- Takes into account the land's characteristics and directs development away from environmentally sensitive areas and important natural resources; - Provides for attractive, affordable, high-quality and stable residential neighborhoods that include a variety of housing choices; - Supports a healthy community by encouraging physical activity, promoting social and mental wellness, and maintaining and enhancing its reputation as a destination for recreation, and special community events and festivals; - Encourages redevelopment of properties that are underutilized or being used in a way that is inconsistent with the Comprehensive Plan designation; - Focuses and promotes employment growth and retail, office and housing development along the Mildred and 19th Street corridors; - Enhances the economic vibrancy of historic neighborhood-serving commercial areas centered on Regents Boulevard; - Supports creation and enhancement of community gathering places, including public parks and recreation facilities that accommodate special events, and privately developed venues. - Provides opportunities to meet daily shopping or service needs close to residences and work places; - Maintains and enhances an extensive system of parks, trails and open space that meets local residents' needs; and - Advances best management practices, multimodal travel, a high-quality natural environment, and sustainable development.
+- Considers the land's characteristics and directs development away from environmentally sensitive areas and important natural resources. - Provides for attractive, affordable, high-quality, and stable residential neighborhoods that include a variety of housing choices. - Supports a healthy community by encouraging physical activity, promoting social and mental wellness, and maintaining and enhancing its reputation as a destination for recreation, and special community events and festivals. - Encourages redevelopment of properties that are underutilized or being used in a way that is inconsistent with the Comprehensive Plan designation. - Focuses and promotes employment growth and retail, office, and housing development within the 19th and Mildred area: - Enhances the economic vibrancy of historic neighborhood-serving commercial areas centered on Regents Boulevard. - Supports creation and enhancement of community gathering places, including public parks and recreation facilities that accommodate special events, and privately developed venues. - Provides opportunities to meet daily shopping or service needs close to residences and workplaces. - Maintains and enhances an extensive system of parks, trails and open space that meets residents' needs. - Advances best management practices, multimodal travel, a high-quality natural environment, and sustainable development.